 These valuations are historic based on existing use values and/or based on unobservable inputs.
-The sports centre value is shown net of demolition costs.
-These assets will be revalued in 2017/18 to allow confirmation of their fair value hierarchy classifications.
+These assets will be revalued in 2018/19 to allow confirmation of their fair value hierarchy classifications.

 Reconciliation of Fair Value Measurements (using significant unobservable inputs) Categorised within Level 3 of the Fair Value Hierarchy